 During TRAM flap surgery, an incision is made along your bikini line and an oval section of skin, fat, blood vessels, and muscle is taken from the lower half of your belly, moved up to your chest, and formed into a breast shape.

-If you're having a muscle-sparing free TRAM flap, less muscle will be moved than if you're having a traditional free TRAM flap or a pedicled TRAM flap.
+If you're having a muscle-sparing free TRAM flap, less muscle should be moved than if you're having a traditional free TRAM flap or a pedicled TRAM flap.
+Make sure you understand clearly how much of the abdominal muscle is going to be used.
 For either of the free TRAM flaps, the tiny blood vessels that feed the tissue of your new breast are matched to blood vessels in your chest and carefully reattached under a microscope.

 For a pedicled TRAM flap, the section of skin, fat, and muscle is slid through a tunnel under the skin up to your chest.
 The blood vessels of the pedicled TRAM flap are left attached to their original blood supply in your abdomen.